oconnorian3/recipesforu/README.md

 The project's design process was centered around the CRUD principle, which stands for Create, Read, Update, and Delete.

- * Create: An authenticated user can create and save a haiku entry.
+ * Create: An authenticated user can create and save a post entry.
- * Read: A user can browse and read their own and other users' haiku entries.
+ * Read: A user can browse and read their own and other users' post entries.
  * Update: An authenticated user can edit and update their own saved entries.
  * Delete: An authenticated user can delete their own saved entries.